NATA - National Aptitude Test in Architecture

 NATA would be conducted in all major cities of India.
 This test will be conducted for one day and it will be a Paper-based test.

-Students can appear for NATA Examination tentatively on 16 April, 2018 until further update from the designated test centres.
+Students can appear for NATA Examination tentatively on April 2022(tentative) until further update from the designated test centres.
 Candidates should register well in advance as the appointments for the test are made on a first come, first served basis.
 Other important dates such as admit card release date, date of publication of results etc can be found here.

 A candidate is eligible to appear for NATA after clearing the class 10 exam (or equivalent).
 However, in order to apply for a B.Arch. course, the candidate should have cleared the 10+2 exam (or equivalent) with at least 50 percent marks and with mathematics as one of the subjects.